nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Show the first task in the task list.

 #### Viewing all Today's tasks
 Shows a list of all today's task in iManager.
-Does not show floating and completed tasks.
+Does not show floating, completed and overdue tasks.

 Format: `view t`<br>

 #### Viewing all Pending tasks
 Shows a list of all pending task in iManager.
-Does not show floating and completed tasks.
+Does not show floating, completed and overdue tasks.

 Format: `view p`<br>

 #### Viewing all Completed tasks
 Shows a list of all completed task in iManager.
-Does not show pending, floating and Today's tasks.
+Does not show pending, floating, overdue and Today's tasks.

 Format: `view c`<br>

 #### Viewing all Floating tasks
 Shows a list of all floating tasks in iManage.
-Does not show pending, completed and Today's tasks.
+Does not show pending, completed, overdue and Today's tasks.

 Format: `view f`<br>

 #### Viewing all Overdue tasks
 Shows a list of all tasks iManage.
-Able to filter based on status of task/event.
+Does not show pending, completed, floating and Today's tasks.

 Format: `view`<br>